swiftlang/swift-evolution/proposals/nnnn-expression-macros.md

   /// within the given context to produce a replacement expression. static func expansion(
-    of macro: MacroExpansionExprSyntax, in context: inout MacroExpansionContext ) -> ExprSyntax
+    of macro: MacroExpansionExprSyntax, in context: inout MacroExpansionContext ) throws -> ExprSyntax
 }
 ```

 The `MacroExpansionExprSyntax` type is the `swift-syntax` node describing the `macro-expansion-expression` grammar term from above, so it carries the complete syntax tree (including all whitespace and comments) of the macro expansion as it appears in the source code.

-Macro definitions should conform to the `ExpressionMacro` protocol and implement their syntactic transformation via `expansion(of:in:)`.
+Macro definitions should conform to the `ExpressionMacro` protocol and implement their syntactic transformation via `expansion(of:in:)`, returning the new expression as a syntax node.

+If the macro expansion cannot proceed for some reason, the `expansion(of:in:)` operation can throw an error rather than try to produce a new syntax node.
+The compiler will then report the error to the user.
+More detailed diagnostics can be provided via the macro expansion context.

 #### `MacroExpansionContext`